 Episcopal and Anglican Studies

-Candler's Episcopal and Anglican Studies Program is a fellowship dedicated to equipping students for ministry in the Episcopal Church and all the churches in the Anglican Communion.
-The program is a community of learning, worship and service within the wider Candler ecumenical community, and includes faculty, staff and students of all degree programs, ordained and lay, those preparing for parish ministry or chaplaincy and those seeking to pursue God's call to ministry outside the parish.
+The Episcopal and Anglican Studies Program is a community of learning, worship and service within the wider Candler ecumenical community, and includes faculty, staff and students of all degree programs, ordained and lay, those preparing for parish ministry or chaplaincy and those seeking to pursue God’s call to ministry outside the parish.

 The primary gathering of the program is the weekly Solemn Evensong and Holy Eucharist, held in Cannon Chapel or the Wesley Teaching Chapel every Wednesday of the school year at 5:00 p.m.
 Other events include guest lectures by important figures in Anglicanism such as Presiding Bishop Michael Curry, periodic meetings of all Anglican and Episcopal students at Candler for discussion and fellowship, and courses taught by world-class scholars and teachers on the Candler faculty who are also active communicants of the Episcopal or Anglican Church.